-During 2012, 2010 and 2009, the NIH awarded the Company three research grants totaling approximately \$558,000.
-Revenues from the NIH grants are based upon internal and subcontractor costs incurred that are specifically covered by the grants, and where applicable, an additional facilities and administrative rate that provides funding for overhead expenses.
-These revenues are recognized when expenses have been incurred by subcontractors and as the Company incurs internal expenses that are related to the grants.
-Revenue recognized under these grants for the three months ended June 30, 2013 and 2012 was approximately \$12,000 and \$0, respectively.
-Total revenue recorded under these grants from inception through June 30, 2013 was approximately \$558,000.
+During 2012, the NIH awarded the Company a research grant totaling approximately \$290,000.
+Revenue from the NIH grant is based upon internal and subcontractor costs incurred that are specifically covered by the grant, and an additional facilities and administrative rate that provides funding for overhead expenses.
+This revenue is recognized when expenses have been incurred by subcontractors and as the Company incurs internal expenses that are related to the grants.
+Activities under this grant concluded in April 2013.
+Revenue recognized under the grant was approximately \$12,000 for the three months ended June 30, 2013.